Gondioc: Burgundian state

 Gondioc played an important role in shaping the emerging Burgundian state.
 After the devastating defeat at Worms in 436—during which King Gundahar was killed along with most of the royal family—the Burgundians nevertheless retained their status as foederati.
 In 443, at the initiative of the Roman general Aetius, they were resettled in Sapaudia, with Geneva as their new center.
-During Gundioc's reign, Burgundian political structures gradually took form, but evidence of Burgundian conquests aimed at creating a kingdom are missing.
-Historians can only conclude that he was an official of the Roman state and that he could exercise his jurisdiction with the help of the Burgundians.
+During Gondioc's reign, Burgundian political structures gradually took form, but evidence of Burgundian conquests aimed at creating a kingdom are missing.
+Historians can only conclude that Gondioc was an official of the Roman state and that he could exercise his jurisdiction with the help of the Burgundians.

 Military campaign

 Following their resettlement, the Burgundians could muster only a small force.
 This was primarily a mobile cavalry contingent tasked with defending the northern flank of the empire.
 Despite their size, they played a notable military role for Rome.
 They fought alongside Aetius against Attila, and Hydatius reports that in 456 the Burgundians campaigned with the Aquitanian Goths in Spain against the Suebi.
 Although Gondioc is not explicitly named as commander, historians generally assume Gundioc and Chilperic led the Burgundian contingent.